-3. Graduate, Research, and Teaching Assistantships - The Department of Psychology and Philosophy is able to award a limited number of assistantships to graduate students.
-Students with fewer than 18 hours of completed graduate coursework may be eligible for a graduate assistantship (GA; in which you offer assistance to a faculty member teaching large or writing-intensive courses) or a research assistantship (RA; in which you offer research-based support to a faculty member with a grant to pay your salary).
+- 3. Graduate, Research, and Teaching Assistantships The Department of Psychology and Philosophy is able to award a limited number of assistantships to graduate students.
+Students with fewer than 18 hours of completed graduate coursework may be eligible for a graduate assistantship (GA; in which you offer assistance to a faculty member teaching large or writing-intensive courses) or a research assistantship (RA; in which you provide research-based support to a faculty member with a grant to pay your salary).
 Students who have completed 18 hours or more of graduate study may qualify to serve as an instructor of record for certain courses; this is considered to be a teaching assistantship (TA).
 Other assistantships working with designated faculty members may also available on a competitive basis.
-If you are interested in such opportunities, obtain an application from the administrative assistants in the main office of the Department of Psychology.
+If you are interested in such opportunities, obtain an application from the administrative assistants in the main office of the Department of Psychology. - a.

-- a.
 Graduate Assistantships Students who are interested in serving as a graduate assistant (GA) are encouraged to do so.
-The role of a GA is similar to what you would think of as a TA, but these assistantships are called GAs by the University.
+The role of a GA is similar to what you would think of as aTA, but these assistantships are called GAs by the University.
 There are typically a number of assistantships available for various courses.
-Several of these assistantships are awarded to individuals who are interested in teaching the research methods or statistics laboratories, but several others are available for regular, lecture-based courses.
-The work that you would be asked to do varies greatly depending upon the course and the instructor that you would be assisting.
+The work that GAs do varies greatly depending upon the course and the instructor that you would assisting.
 GAs are typically asked to grade exams, record grades, accept assignments, make copies, hold office hours to assist students, and generally provide other clerical duties for the instructor.
-If interested, you may be given the opportunity to guest lecture in the course.
+If interested, you may request and be given the opportunity to guest lecture in the course.
 GAs for laboratory courses are often asked to handle a higher workload such as lecturing more often and grading papers in addition to the above-mentioned activities.
 GAs are typically asked to work 10-20 hours per week as part of their assistantship. - b.
-Teaching Assistantships Students who have completed at least 18 hours of graduate study may qualify to serve as instructors of record for certain courses.
+Teaching Assistantships Students who have completed at least 18 hours of graduate studymay qualify to serve as instructors of record for certain courses, but this is rare for MA students.

 Assistant Instructors (called Teaching Assistant Instructor by the University) would be responsible for teaching a class and handling all of the duties involved including lecturing each class period, making assignments, grading assignments, recording grades, holding office hours, etc. Students interested in serving as a Teaching Assistant Instructor need to be qualified to teach a specific course by having the minimum of 18 hours of graduate study and, more specifically, having completed the graduate-level course in the specific content area.

-For example, if one is interested in teaching Cognition at the undergraduate level, it would be very advantageous if the student had successfully completed the Advanced Cognition course at the graduate level. - c.
+- c.
 Research Assistantships Students interested in working as a research assistant should contact specific faculty members directly.
+Research Assistants are typically funded by a faculty grant, not the department or university.
 Unfortunately, the opportunities for receiving a paid research assistantship are fairly rare for masters-level students.
 These positions are typically given to doctoral students, although it is possible for a well-qualified master's student. - d.
-If you are interested in serving as a GA/graduate assistant, TA/teaching assistant instructor, or an RA/research assistant, obtain an application from the administrative assistants in the main office of the Department of Psychology.
+If you are interested in serving as a GA, TA, or an RA, obtain an application from the administrative assistants in themain office of the Department of Psychology and Philosophy.